 The cropped boxy style looks best when paired with a sleek pencil skirt, straight skirt (see outfit inspiration), skinnies or dress trousers.
 More on styling the cropped top trend.

 When you are a regular reader, you know that I have a knack for cashmere.
 It feels not itchy like sheep’s wool on my skin.
 In other words, I am not sensitive to the natural fibers of the goats.
 What makes the difference are the little scales of the fiber.
 Goat hair has fewer and tinnier scales than sheep hair.
 Therefore, the surface of a cashmere sweater feels smoother and softer that a pure wool sweater.Did you know that it takes one Mongolian goat about four years to naturally shed enough underwool to make one cashmere sweater? #funfacts #fashion Click To Tweet

 Trust your guts regarding your favorites.
 Think why you love a certain color, style.
 How does it benefit your look?
 Don’t fall for a brand!
 You would just pay for the name.
-Look for high quality pieces instead.
+Look for high quality pieces like those from Italic instead.

 Tip: Retailers who cut out the middlemen, i.e. buy direct from the sources, can offer luxury products at much lower prices than other retailers.
 See the post at the link to learn more about this concept.